-This report has reviewed the methods for deriving economic values of goods and services that do not pass through markets, and the studies that have taken place in Ontario using such methods.
-Valuation issues in forestry are profoundly difficult to deal with in a quantitative, dispassionate manner.
-Even the wood (stumpage) from Ontario's forests is not generally priced through markets; hence, it is difficult to determine whether the stumpage prices set by OMNR reflect proper social values of timber by standard economic criteria.
+This report has reviewed the methods for deriving economic values of goods and services that do not pass brough markets, and the studies that have taken place in Ontario using such methods.
+Valuation issues in forestry are profoundly difficult to deal with in a quantitative, dispassionate mannet.
+Even the wood (stumpage) from prices set by OMNR reflect proper social values of timber by standard economic criteria.
 This is one of the reasons for the current debate between Canada and the United States over softwood lumber.
 Another report in the OMNR's Forest Values Initiative deals with these stumpage, tenure and allocation issues.

 Concern over non-marketed goods and services has resulted in the development of numerous techniques to estimate economic values for unpriced goods and services.
-Economic theory of relevance to public forest management recognizes that such items may have non-zero values-the problem is to actually derive these values for inclusion in comprehensive cost-benefit analyses.
-Thus, the challenge lies more in application (or practice) than in principle.
-For example, are existence and bequest values important in Ontario's forests?
-If so, where, and how would they actually affect management decisions?
-How much should Ontario's forest cover be manipulated to affect recreation or hunting values?
+Economic theory of relevance to public forest management recognizes that such items may have non-zero values-the problem is to actually derive these values for inclusion in groblem is to actually derive these values for inclusion in comprehensive cost-benefit analyses.
+Thus, the challenge example, are existence and bequest values important in offect management decisions?
+How much should Ontario's forest cover be manipulated to affect recreation or hunting forest cover be manipulated to affect recreation or hunting values?
 Where are these values most significant?

 Despite the progress that has taken place in the development of new methodologies and the refinement of old ones, there are still some problems that plague this type of valuation.
 Some of these issues were identified in the discussion of the strengths and weaknesses of the major valuation techniques earlier in this report.
-These include how exceptionally high or low bids should be treated in contingent valuation studies and how to identify the relevant populations to survey for existence values.
+These include how exceptionally high or low bids should be treated in contingent valuation studies and how to identify the relevant contingent valuation studies and how to identify the relevant populations to survey for existence values.
 On this issue, for example, what would Ontario residents be prepared to pay to preserve old-growth forests in British Columbia or tropical forests in Papua New Guinea?
 In this section, some additional issues are raised that are relevant to a proper understanding of the potential application of the techniques.